Being Successful in High School

 PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test)

 PHS recommends for high achieving 9th and 10th grade students and all 11th grade students to register for the PSAT.
-The cost is $19 and must be paid to the Counseling Center prior to the test date of October 10, 2018.
+Registration for the 2019-2020 PSAT has closed.

 Juniors desiring to be considered for a National Merit Scholarship must be sure to take the PSAT/NMSQT in October of their Junior year.
 As a preliminary SAT, the PSAT gives the student first-hand experience for the SAT Reasoning Test (one of the two college entrance tests used by most colleges).
 It measures critical reading skills, math problem-solving skills, and writing skills.
 It also helps the student prepare for the SAT and receive feedback on their academic strengths and weaknesses.